adidahiya/website/content/blog/itp/100-days-of-making/day-1.md

 ### 100 days of mixing & sound collage

 For my 100 days project, I want to create musical experiences using existing sounds objects.
 I want to practice the craft of mixing audio elements together, taking the core task of a DJ as a starting point for my creative exploration.
-A couple months ago, I started to truly appreciate, and subsequently learn about, the art of juxtaposing interesting music and mixing it in pleasing ways.
-I'm taking 100 days in order to quickly deepen my experience with this art form.
+I'm taking 100 days in order to quickly deepen my experience with the art of juxtaposing interesting music and mixing it in pleasing ways.
 I want my mixes to have more meaning and purpose behind them.
 When I DJ, I don’t want to do it just to fill an available sonic space, rather I want the performance to exist because it is expressive and has some kind of story to tell.

 I don't want to limit myself one genre, but it's likely that I'll mostly stick to electronic music.
 Some of the mixes I make may be long, like a traditional DJ slot format, and some might be short, like deconstructions & remixes of tracks.
 Some might be dance floor ready while others might be meditative and contemplative.